d2l-ai/d2l-en/chapter_preliminaries/reduction-norm.md

 While we do not want to get too far ahead of ourselves, we can plant some intuition already about why these concepts are useful.
-In machine learning, we are often trying to solve optimization problems:
+In deep learning, we are often trying to solve optimization problems:
 *maximize* the probability assigned to observed data;
 *minimize* the distance between predictions and the ground-truth observations.